netgen-layouts/content-browser-sylius/README.md

 Running tests requires that you have complete vendors installed, so run `composer install` before running the tests.

-You can run unit tests by simply calling Composer `test` from the repo root:
+You can run unit tests by calling `composer test` from the repo root:

 ```
 $ composer test